 Our Science

-Broad-Spectrum Respiratory Virus Protection at the Point of Entry
+Developing a Broad-Spectrum Respiratory Virus Protection at the Point of Entry

 NorthLinks Bio is developing broad-spectrum antiviral technologies designed to protect against respiratory viral infections at the point of entry.
 Our glycan-targeted platform aims to provide convenient, non-invasive protection against multiple respiratory viruses through host-directed antiviral mechanisms.